ssciwr/Python-best-practices-course/README.md

 # Python-best-practices-course
 Material for the course "Python best practices", Scientific Software Center, Heidelberg University

-Inga Ulusoy, October 2022
+Inga Ulusoy, June 2024

 Python has rapidly advanced to the most popular programming language in science and research.
 From data analysis to simulation and preparation of publications, all can be done in Python with appropriate libraries and implementing own modules.
 We will discuss most important Python Enhancement Proposals (PEP) and how these can help you write cleaner code.
 You will learn how to use a code linter and code formatter.
 Common pitfalls in Python will be explained with examples.
 We will demonstrate typical “bad programming” and how to code the examples in a more pythonic way.

 ## Prerequisites
 Basic Python knowledge is required.
-Participants need a laptop/PC with camera and microphone.
+Participants need a laptop/PC with a working Python environment installed, ideally in an IDE, and a GitHub account as we are using GitHub classrooms.

 ## Learning objectives
 After the course participants will be able to